 - Deposits in savings accounts or time deposits, other than certificates of deposit or share accounts, of institutions having their principal place of business in the Commonwealth of Pennsylvania and insured by the Federal Deposit Insurance Corporation (FDIC) or other like insurance.
 For any amount above the insured maximum, the depository shall pledge approved collateral. - Certificates of deposit purchased from institutions insured by the FDIC or other like insurance to the extent that such accounts are so insured.
 For any amounts in excess of the insured maximum, such deposits shall be collateralized by a pledge or assignment of assets.
 Certificates of deposit may not exceed 20 percent of a bank's total capital surplus or 20 percent of a savings and loan or savings bank's assets minus liabilities.

-FOR THE PERIOD JANUARY 1, 2017 TO DECEMBER 31, 2017 Deposits (Continued) Deposits consist of receipts and deposits in financial institutions.
+Deposits consist of receipts and deposits in a financial institution.
 Pennsylvania statutes require all deposits to be insured and, for any amount above the insured maximum, to be secured with approved collateral as defined.